cscsCSCScscs/pyodbc/Cursor.md

 #### callproc(procname [,parameters])
 This is not yet supported since there is no way for pyodbc to determine which parameters are input, output, or both.

 You will need to call stored procedures using execute().
 You can use your database's format or the ODBC escape format.
+For more information, see the [Calling Stored Procedures](https://github.com/mkleehammer/pyodbc/wiki/Calling-Stored-Procedures) page.

 #### tables(table=None, catalog=None, schema=None, tableType=None)
 Returns an iterator for generating information about the tables in the database that match the given criteria.